Haley Van Voorhis

-Haley Van Voorhis (born 2003) is an American college football player for Shenandoah University.
+Haley Van Voorhis (born 2003 or 2004) is an American former college football player for Shenandoah University.
 She is one of the first women to play a position other than kicker in an NCAA football game, at any level.
 She accomplished this as a safety for the Shenandoah University Hornets on September 23, 2023.

 Early life

 Van Voorhis grew up in The Plains, Virginia.
 She attended Christchurch School near Urbanna, Virginia where she was a member of the football, basketball, and lacrosse teams.
 She was 2019 All-State Honorable Mention in Virginia, playing wide receiver and defensive back.
 Her senior season at Christchurch was canceled due to the COVID-19 pandemic, Van Voorhis' coach reported she would have been a team captain and starting receiver that year.

 College career

 Before starting college, Van Voorhis played strong safety in the Pro division of the Women's Football Alliance for the D.C.
 Divas in Washington D.C., recording 21 tackles in five games.
 On Saturday, September 23, 2023, she entered the game in the first quarter for the Shenandoah Hornets against the Juniata Eagles and recorded a quarterback hurry.
 During her senior season in 2024, Van Voorhis played in two games, recording a tackle in each game and logging a near-interception pass breakup in Shenandoah's 41–14 win over Averett University.